-1. The variable conditions and hazards of off-road riding require close attention and specific skills.
-Start slowly on easier terrain and build up your skills.
-If your bike has suspension, the increased speed you may develop also increases your risk of losing control and falling.
-Get to know how to handle your bike safely before trying increased speed or more difficult terrain.
+1. The variable conditions and hazards of off-road riding emergency vehicle sirens, distract you from concentrating

+- increases your risk of losing control and falling.
+Get to Z know how to handle your bike safely before trying - ⊲ increased speed or more difficult terrain. - Σ